jorgoose/coms-senior-design/docs/Lambdas.md

 # How do I create a Lambda Function within the project?

-To create a new Lambda function:
+To create a new Lambda function using JavaScript (Node.js) in the project, follow these steps:

 1. Navigate to the `lambdas` directory in the root of the project.
 2. Create a new directory with the name of the Lambda function you want to create (i.e. "example-lambda")